-A feature emerging in the latest generation of fitness trackers is a heart rate monitor.
+A heart rate monitor is becoming more common on fitness bands with this feature available on more than half the models we tested.
 Wearing a stand-alone heart rate monitor is difficult because of their large size, but by integrating them with an unobtrusive fitness tracker, it should be easier for people exercising to identify if they're in a heart rate zone ideal for burning fat, improving endurance or increasing performance.

 "As soon as those intensities aren't accurate, then the benefits aren't there."

 Not getting the benefits could affect your motivation to exercise, says Edwards, as well as your ability to achieve your goal.
 It's easy to see how inaccurate readings can short-change the effort poured into dieting, sleeping and exercising.

 We tested the heart rate monitors of almost 40 fitness trackers at the Faculty of Health Sciences at the University of Sydney.
 A 12-lead electrocardiography (ECG) monitor mapped the real-time heart rate of a professional athlete as he ran on a treadmill in the faculty's Sports Chamber.
 The readings from the ECG monitor – a device Dr Edwards described as the most accurate heart rate monitor, capable of identifying an immediate change in heart rate – were compared to the readings of each of the fitness trackers.